 Proper rehabilitation is very important after your procedure.
 Speak to your doctor about a suitable programme, which will help you return to a healthy lifestyle.
 Your doctor may recommend the following lifestyle changes:

-- Maintain a healthy body weight.
-This may require weight-loss.
+- Maintain healthy body weight.
+This may require weight loss.

 - Do not smoke.